DOCENTIA: Support program for the evaluation of the quality of teaching activity of university professors

 Process general guidelines

-Interested universities must fill in the application form to participate in the support programme for the evaluation of teaching staff (DOCENTIA) and send it to ANECA.
+Interested universities must complete the application for participation in the teaching evaluation support programme (DOCENTIA) and send it to ANECA.

-The phases of the DOCENTIA Programme are as follows:
+The phases that the development of the DOCENTIA Programme includes are the following:

-• Phase I: DESIGN The university designs the teaching activity assessment manual in accordance with the DOCENTIA model and submits it to the Agency for assessment.
+• Phase I: DESIGN.
+The university designs the teaching activity evaluation manual according to the DOCENTIA model and sends it to the corresponding Agency for evaluation.

-• Phase II: EXTERNAL EVALUATION OF DESIGNS.
-It aims to recognise compliance with the specifications and criteria of the DOCENTIA model.
+• Phase II: EXTERNAL EVALUATION OF THE DESIGNS.
+Its purpose is to recognise compliance with the specifications and criteria of the DOCENTIA model.

-• Phase II: MONITORING OF IMPLEMENTATION.
-Universities whose designs have been positively assessed start implementation and send an annual report to the Agency.
+• Phase III: MONITORING OF THE IMPLEMENTATION.
+Universities whose designs have been positively evaluated begin the implementation and send an annual report to the Agency.

-• Phase II: CERTIFICATION AND RENEWAL OF CERTIFICATION Once the design has been fully implemented and the monitoring phase has been successfully completed, universities will be eligible for certification of their evaluation procedures.
-Once the implementation has been certified, the university must submit an annual certification monitoring report.
+• Phase IV: CERTIFICATION AND MONITORING OF THE CERTIFICATION.
+Once the design has been fully implemented and the monitoring phase has been successfully completed, universities may opt for certification of their evaluation procedures.
+Once the implementation has been certified, the university must send an annual certification monitoring report.

 Implications for other programmes